 RECOMMENDATIONS TO COP13

 The Council did not support the proposal in its current form.
-However
+However, it concluded that the most recent assessments by the IUCN-Shark Specialist Group for this species indicate declines of a magnitude that would warrant a higher IUCN listing (see also the review by the AC of the Sharks MoU; UNEP/CMS/ScC-SC4/Inf.4).
+Such information would be expected to be included in the revised IUCN Red List assessment due to be released in December 2019, and would then indicate that the species would meet the listing criteria for “Endangered” for Appendix I. The Council recommended that the proposal be revised to include this latest information, which will be publicly available in the near future.

-The meeting concluded that the information currently included in the proposal did not provide sufficient evidence that the listing criteria (a) “Endangered” and (b) “migratory” were being met;
+The meeting concluded that the information currently included in the proposal did not provide sufficient evidence that the listing criteria for “migratory” was met at the global scale.
+However, it was recognized that some populations did demonstrate a migratory nature and these populations could benefit from further focus.

+The Council also noted that lack of information on migration likely reflects insufficient scientific research on this species in many parts of its range.

 The Council recommended that the proposal should be augmented to provide additional information, specifically regarding the listing criteria.

-It was noted that the proponent may wish to incorporate some of the advice provided by the Sharks MOU Advisory Committee in its review of the proposal (see Inf.4);
+It was noted that the proponent may wish to incorporate some of the advice provided by the Sharks MOU Advisory Committee and updated IUCN Red List Assessments in its review of the proposal (see Inf.4);

 The Council recommended that the proponent explain the additional value of including the species in CMS Appendix I, bearing in mind that it was already listed in CITES Appendix II and that all tRFMOs prohibit retention;